GuZian/GPA-Calculator/README.md

  * IDE：Visual Studio 2019
  *
  * If you want to experience the program, please double click the executive file in the same directory which is named: GPA Calculator.exe
+ * If there's no GPA Calculator.exe, you may have to use visual studio which have been installed C++ core package to open GPA Calculator.sln,
+ * compile the file, then you can start your experience.
  * Enjoy now !
  *                                  Instructor: Honghong Yang
  *                          by Zian Gu, Xufei Bai, Zhiyu Chen, Jingwei Xu